IngoS11/ha-schluter/README.md

 - Device support: Schluter DITRA-HEAT-E-WiFi thermostats sold in North America
 - Backend: Schluter North America cloud backend
 - Not supported: thermostats sold in Europe that use a different cloud backend
+- New DITRA-HEAT-E-RS1 thermostats that use https://schluterditraheat.com/ as the backend

 ## Installation